NoStackApp/ns-cli/README.md

 OPTIONS
   -a, --appName=appName      name of application
   -b, --baseApp=baseApp      directory of the base app to copy.
 If it does not exist, it is created.
-  -e, --email=email          moderator email
+  -c, --userClass=userClass  userClass for which to generate an app -e, --email=email          moderator email
   -f, --force
   -h, --help                 show CLI help